oz/cyprio.net/wtf/2012-03-22-another-step-in-the-wrong-direction.md

 ---
-title: Another step in the wrong direction
+title: "Another step in the wrong direction"
 ---

 > From now on, any person who habitually consults websites that advocate